 Impermanence unfortunately demands that buildings crumble, that people lose their jobs, that markets crash, and that new diseases appear.

-But it also means that we’re constantly building and creating new useful things, that people meet the love of their life, find their dream job, and also recover from illness.
+But impermanence also means that we’re constantly building and creating new useful things, that people meet the love of their life, find their dream job, recover from illness, and right injustice.
 New diseases like Covid-19 arise on the planet regularly; but then we also discover cures and vaccines.

 I remember the nearly miraculous change that occurred when AIDS treatments were discovered in the 90s, changing AIDS from a death sentence into a disease manageable through drugs.
-Some older listeners may remember when Jonas Salk invented the vaccine for polio in the 50s, freeing children from the profound fear that that kept them from swimming pools and beaches as kids, when parents forbid their children from crowds and movie theaters like we’re now doing again today.
-These are the gross changes, the ones we notice, like the big one happening around us now.
+Older listeners may even remember when Jonas Salk invented the vaccine for polio in the 50s, freeing children from the profound fear that that kept them from swimming pools and beaches as kids, when parents forbid their children from crowds and movie theaters like we recently saw again with the coronavirus.
+These are the gross changes, the ones that we notice.

-But the realization we want to move toward is that change is happening constantly, it’s not just something that happens with disasters, windfalls, a new illness, a stock market crash, or a presidential election.
+But the realization we want to move toward is that change is happening constantly, it’s not just something that happens with disasters, windfalls, a new illness, a stock market crash, the start of a war, or a presidential election.

 The buildings around us are a good example.
 Even the one you you’re sitting in right now will eventually wear out and be destroyed.
 It may slowly crumble over hundreds of years, or it might brought down suddenly by earthquake, bulldozer, tornado, or flood.